17 Cool Attractions To Check Out in St. Louis For First-Time Visitors

 Saint Louis Zoo

-Known for its naturalistic environments and a diverse assortment of animals from around the world, the Saint Louis Zoo is home to over 16,000 residents of the furry, fishy, and flying variety.
-Get up close and be enthralled by fascinating species ranging from polar bears to penguins, lions to lemurs.
+The Saint Louis Zoo is known for its naturalistic environments and a diverse assortment of animals from around the world.
+It’s home to over 16,000 residents of the furry, fishy, and flying variety.
+When we passed through, we loved the chance to get up close and be enthralled by fascinating species ranging from polar bears to penguins, lions to lemurs.

 Explore exciting habitats like Big Cat Country, Polar Bear Point, and Grizzly Ridge.
 Want an immersive experience?
-Take a behind-the-scenes tour with a zoo pro and learn what it takes to be a zookeeper.
+We’d recommend taking a behind-the-scenes tour with a zoo pro and to learn what it takes to be a zookeeper.
 Feed giant tortoises and gentle giraffes.
 Parlay with penguins – and snap a selfie!

 Best of all?
 The Saint Louis Zoo offers complimentary admission for both locals and tourists!